wwschung3/TreeForge/readme.md

 sudo ln -s <dir>/treeForge /usr/local/bin/treeForge

 **Usage**

+***treeForge***
 1. Generate a tree.txt
-With tools like file-tree-generator with vscode
+- With tools like file-tree-generator with vscode
+- or using the generate_tree.py in this project to generate a json version of the project directory structure
-2. Generate the files and subfolders with treeForge (Use treeForge -h for details)
+2. Generate the files and subfolders with treeForge (Use `treeForge -h` for usage detail)

+***generate_tree.py***
+A py script that will generate a json format project directory structure, for passing into LLM for quick understanding of the project.